Apprenticeships vs University: Which Option is Best For You?

 - Apprentices develop practical skills, alongside qualifications

-- Schemes available in 1,500 different job roles
+- Schemes available in thousands of job roles

 - No tuition fees.
 Costs are covered by the employer (with government funding)